CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Introduction

-There is a rich and long-established line of work on evaluating whether AI agents can achieve robust cooperation in social dilemmas, starting with the seminal computer tournaments by \citet{Axelrod80:Effective} and follow-up studies \citep{Bendor91:When,Wu25:How}, to investigating classic multiagent learning algorithms \citep{Sandholm96:Multiagent,Macy02:Learning}, to ones that are based on deep reinforcement learning \citep{Leibo17:Multi,Foerster18:Learning,Trivedi24:Melting,Guo25:SocialJax}.
-More recently, the popular Concordia competition at NeurIPS 2024 has put its focus on LLMs in language-based social dilemmas \citep{Smith25:Evaluating}.
-Related contemporary studies have explored LLM agents' decisions in managing public goods \citep{piatti2024cooperatecollapseemergencesustainable} and navigating diplomacy and conflict \citep{Mukobi23:Welfare}.
-Earlier LLM models have been found to be ``especially forgiving and non-retaliatory'', overall exhibiting nicer behavior than humans in the repeated Prisoner's Dilemma \citep{Fontana25:Nicer}.
+There is a rich and long-established line of work on evaluating whether AI agents can achieve robust cooperation in social dilemmas, starting with the seminal computer tournaments by \citet{Axelrod80:Effective} and follow-up work \citep{Bendor91:When,Wu25:How}, to investigating classic multiagent learning algorithms \citep{Sandholm96:Multiagent,Macy02:Learning}, to studies of deep reinforcement learning agents \citep{Leibo17:Multi,Foerster18:Learning,Trivedi24:Melting,Guo25:SocialJax}.
+More recently, the popular Concordia competition at NeurIPS 2024 shifted focus to LLMs in language-based social dilemmas \citep{Smith25:Evaluating}.
+Related contemporary studies have explored LLM agents' decisions in managing public goods \citep{piatti2024cooperatecollapseemergencesustainable} and navigating diplomacy and conflict \citep{Mukobi23:Welfare}. \citet{Fontana25:Nicer}, for example, finds that earlier LLM models are especially forgiving and non-retaliatory compared to humans in the repeated Prisoner's Dilemma.

 Two common approaches to further foster cooperative propensities in LLMs are (1) via prompting techniques, such as instructing them to adopt a prosocial persona \citep{Phelps25:Machine} or alluding to long-term thinking \citep{Nguyen25:Navigating}, or (2) via finetuning methods towards moral decision making \citep{Tennant25:Moral,Piche25:Learning}.
-One drawback to these approaches is that they rely on an ethically aligned user or model provider to deploy such techniques to their LLM agent in order to achieve cooperative outcomes.
+One drawback to these approaches is that they rely on ethically aligned users or model providers deploying these methods to their LLM agent.
 This is further troubled by recent findings that the current training paradigm towards reasoning models leads to LLMs deploying \emph{less cooperative}, socially destructive strategies, such as free-riding and strategic egoism \citep{Li25:Spontaneous,Guzman25:Corrupted}.
 Indeed, we can draw lessons from the multiagent learning literature that independent learning and optimization pressures on single-shot social dilemmas will tend to converge to defective behaviors \citep{Sandholm96:Multiagent,Foerster18:Learning}, as these commonly form strategically dominant actions.
 Thus, straightforward approaches to encourage LLMs to act in more prosocial ways may not be robust to real-world incentives and increasing capabilities.